khalid-hussain/shaheen/chap16.md

 behind and moved forward.
 Despite being injured, this horseman did not halt his horse but killed two more men, one after the other.

-Words of appreciation flowed out of Badr Bin Mughira's mouth and he went up close and said, "I'm glad at your bravery but there is no need to go into the midst of the enemy."
+Words of appreciation flowed out of Badr bin Mughira's mouth and he went up close and said, "I'm glad at your bravery but there is no need to go into the midst of the enemy."

-After a while when Badr Bin Mughira's glance fell on the horseman from Granada again, he was drained and bent towards his saddle.
+After a while when Badr bin Mughira's glance fell on the horseman from Granada again, he was drained and bent towards his saddle.

-Badr Bin Mughira advanced his horse and said, "You're wounded."
+Badr bin Mughira advanced his horse and said, "You're wounded."
 The horseman's sword fell from his hand and he rested his head on his hands.
-Badr Bin Mughira put his arm around his back and pulled him onto his horse.
+Badr bin Mughira put his arm around his back and pulled him onto his horse.

 By midnight the remainder of Ferdinand's troops were crossing the river and